bluedaze/Archibald/readme.md

 This project involves interprocess communication using i2c.
 The parent module ( an Arduino 33 BLE) sends messages to a child module ( The Romeo v2 ) over i2c.
 The child module then tokenizes all of the words, and then the parser calls functions based upon relevent keywords.

-This parser is very similar to how a context free grammer specification would work in BNF.
+This parser is very similar to how a context free grammar specification would work in BNF.
 With this in mind, further development could allow one to start extending the parser to write a domain specific programming language which would allow a programmer to create algorithms that could be sent over the serial interface, stored in flash memory and executed later.

 ## Parts Used